slepc/slepc/doc/source/documentation/hands-on/hands-on5.md

-Tutorials

-# Problem without Explicit Matrix Storage
+# Exercise 5: Problem without Explicit Matrix Storage

 In many applications, it may be better to keep the matrix (or matrices) that define the eigenvalue problem implicit, that is, without storing its nonzero entries explicitly.
 An example is when we have a matrix-vector routine available.
 SLEPc allows easy management of this case.
 This exercise tries to illustrate it by solving a standard symmetric eigenproblem corresponding to the Laplacian operator in 2 dimensions in which the matrix is not built explicitly.